 These incentives and rebates can help you exponentially reduce the cost of your solar panel installation.
 Because of the increasing need for green energy and renewable resources, many state and federal resources exist to aid in the transition from traditional electric to solar panels.

 For example, if you plan to install a $15,000 solar panel system on your residential home, you won’t have to pay sales tax because it’s green energy equipment.
-Then, qualifying for the federal solar investment tax credit, you can get 26% back, which equates to $3,900 and brings your total down to $11,100.
-Adding the 12.5% of your initial cost from the Green Energy Property Tax Assessment brings you down $1,875 more, making your total $9,225.
+Then, qualifying for the federal solar investment tax credit, you can get 30% back, significantly reducing your overall cost.

 Between these incentives and any additional rebates or programs you elect to participate in, you significantly reduce the overall cost of your solar panel installation.
 These panels can pay off themselves in about seven to 20 years and enable you to profit, helping you earn money in a way that also conserves the environment.